AlexFullmoon/sbsign/README.md

 ### Full mode

-In this mode script will create full complement of new PK , KEK (new user key and optionally Microsoft keys) and db (user's key and Microsoft 2011 and 2023 production keys).
+In this mode script will create full complement of new PK , KEK (new user key and optionally Microsoft keys) and db (user key and Microsoft 2011 and 2023 production keys).

 It will also create removePK key, an empty file signed with PK - updating PK with it will clear it, entering setup mode without clearing other keys.

 To install keys , put them (.auth files inside efikeys folder) onto FAT32 formatted USB drive and boot into UEFI.
 Find SecureBoot management options.
-Clear existing keys: Reset keystore/Delete keys/SecureBoot mode: Setup or whatever it is called in your case.
+Clear existing keys via Reset keystore/Delete keys/SecureBoot mode: Setup or whatever it is called in your case.

 Then, enroll keys in **exactly this** order: db.auth > KEK.auth > PK.auth

 There are other ways to install keys, either via booting KeyTool.efi or using `efi-updatevar` from efitools, depending on whether your motherboard supports that.
+Installing through UEFI interface is recommended.

 Note: this will remove dbx record, which technically decreases security.
 But if you include Microsoft KEK keys, you will be able to install dbx updates via OS updates as usual.